 The Timpanogos Cave Visitor Center and Swinging Bridge Picnic Area are ADA-compliant.
 The trail to the caves is paved but strenuous, with a 1,000 foot elevation gain over a mile-and-a-half.
 Due to the steepness of the grade (15-20% in places), no wheeled vehicles are allowed.
 Ranger-led programs at the visitor center and the picnic area are completely accessible.

 For visitors who are deaf or hard of hearing, a variety of publications may be obtained at park headquarters.
 Wayside exhibits with illustrations and text on natural features are situated throughout the park.
 Park films are open captioned.
 Ask at the visitor center to see if a signing tour is available.

 Blind/Low Vision Accessibility

-The visitor center includes tactile exhibits.
+Some visitor center exhibits are tactile.
 Recorded descriptions of exhibits or waysides are not yet available.